 There is always the possibility that the MoI (Ministry of Interior) will make a decision to authorize the entry into Israel of a person who is supposed to be denied entry as a BDS supporter.
 In this case, an attorney may appeal to the Ministry of the Interior or to the courts, and argue that the benefit of said person’s entry into Israel is greater than the damage they may cause.
 Humanitarian or political concerns may sway the Ministry of Interior’s decision.
 In addition, it is clear that a person who was invited to Israel by the state or has an official position In relations between Israel and other countries, may reasonably receive an entry permit regardless of said person’s political stance.

-If you have been denied entry at one of Israel’s border crossings, please contact the Cohen, Decker, Pex and Brosh law offices in Petach Tikvah and Jerusalem.
+If you have been denied entry at one of Israel’s border crossings, please contact our law office in Tel Aviv and Jerusalem.